NekoClaviS/CloudPhysician-Solution/README.md

 As all the other pipelines we tried are based on some localization or template matching factor, we decided to develop a robust pipeline based on the neighborhood of the numbers.

 In this pipeline, we used OCR on the whole image to detect all the text and number bounding boxes.
+This resulted in good performance as it led to better mapping of the numbers obtained to the vitals we had to find, using information from the surrounding text and numbers.
 We used the paddle OCR model zoo for number and text recognition.

 Some of the models we tried were